pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 **Minor term is**:

 The subject of conclusion.
-It is called so because usually–by the nature of most such deductive arguments–the conclusion’s subject is the term denoting the least broad, i.e. narrowest class in the argument.
+It is called so because usually – by the nature of most such deductive arguments – the conclusion’s subject is the term denoting the least broad, i.e. narrowest class in the argument.

 **Minor premise**: